 Any time somebody asked what they could do, I said, “Make me laugh.”
 So I had friends who sent funny pictures and comedy DVDs.
 I had one friend who texted me a joke every week.
 [Laughs] Most of them weren’t funny, but I love him for it.
 All things considered, it was a positive experience.
 I have a whole family and community of friends in Texas, who have become lifelong friends.
 In fact, a couple of them have become my children’s godparents.

-My kids came when they had breaks [from school] with either with my mother or my husband.
+My kids came when they had breaks [from school], either with my mother or my husband.
 The first visit when they came down, I’d started chemo, and I knew I was going to lose my hair.
-I had dreadlocks at that point, down to my bottom, and I knew I was going to lose them.
+I had dreadlocks at that point, down to my bottom.
 So I went wig shopping with my kids, and I let them each pick a wig for me.

 So I let them remove all of the dreadlocks themselves, and the next time they came, I was bald.
 They thought it was hilarious.
 They’d rub my head and we wore wigs together.
 I had a bunch of wigs by that point and I wore whatever they told me to wear.
 They’d put on the wigs together and we’d go out.
 I tried to make this period of our lives seem as normal and fun as possible.